restaurant-management-app-dbms/Restaurant-Management-App/README.md

         3:View all the orders incase the waiter who has been assigned an order(which is ready) is busy,this waiter can serve the order.

+        4:Updat the status of the order:
+                                          a:PICKED OR NOT PICKED:Whether the order is picked or not
 Cook:

       1:Can view the orders assigned to him.